Why use a dog lead?

 Above: This very strong and bouncy young Airedale was well-controlled on a harness and lead.
 We chose a 1in-wide lead with a very sturdy clip.

-If your dog is on crate-rest, then you may have been instructed to put him or her straight onto the lead as soon as they step out of the recovery crate.
-This would be to prevent your dog from dashing across the room or leaping onto the sofa, etc. Walking, whether indoors or out, should initially be very slow.
+If your dog is on crate-rest, then you may have been instructed to put them straight onto the lead as soon as they step out of the recovery crate.
+This would be to prevent them from dashing across the room or leaping onto the sofa, etc. Walking, whether indoors or out, should initially be very slow.

 Which type of lead is best?